 Installment accounts are those that have a fixed payment for a fixed period of time.
 As with revolving accounts you are not required to pay them in full each month.
 You are allowed to make a payment that is going to be the same every month until the loan is paid in full.
 Lenders charge you an annual percentage rate (also know as an APR) and this is how they make money.
 Some examples of installment accounts are:

-- Mortgage Loans - Mortgage loans are issued by either a bank a credit union or a company that specializes in mortgage lending.
-These accounts require the most amount of paperwork during the application process but are generally easy to obtain even with marginal credit scores.
-Some examples of companies that specialize in mortgage lending are Countrywide®, HSBC Mortgage®, Washington Mutual® and Wells Fargo Mortgage®.
+- Mortgage Loans - Mortgage loans are issued by either a bank, a credit union or a company that specializes in mortgage lending.
+These accounts require the most amount of paperwork during the application process and a good credit score can help you secure a lower interest rate.
+A lower interest rate will save you a lot of money over time.

 - Student Loans – These loans, obviously, are used to pay for college related expenses such as tuition, room and board.
-Some banks will issue student loans and the Federal Government guarantees a portion of them.
+Most student loans are federal loans issued by the federal government.
+Private student loans are issued by banks and other financial institutions.
 Student loans are a unique type of loan because most students are taking classes and not working full time jobs.
 As such, the repayment of a student loan generally goes through a process called “deferment.”
 Deferment essentially allows the student to postpone their payments until several months after they have graduated or stopped going to school.
 This gives them the opportunity to secure employment before the loan requires the first payment.

 - Home Equity Loans – These are not the same as home equity lines of credit (aka HELOCs).
 Although they both allow you access to your home’s equity the structure of the loans are not similar.
 A home equity loan is a fixed amount of money that you borrow.
 Once you take that loan out your payment is fixed for the duration of the payback period.
 Whereas a home equity line of credit gives you the flexibility of taking out some of or the entire approved amount.